MattPieti/MattPieti.github.io/_projects/2maze/index.md

 This was a lab project done for EE346: Microprocessor Principles and Applications.
 The project spanned the entire semester.
 Individual project parts were done as 6 lab assignments with pre-labs.

 The goal of this project was to simulate a bear traversing a 20-by-20 maze with each square in the maze grid represented by an ordered pair in hexadecimal.
 Some squares contained bees with a number indicating how many were there.
-All programming was done in AVR Assembly
+All programming was done in AVR Assembly.

 {% include image-gallery.html images="MazeFull.PNG" height="400" %}